zeixcom/ui-element/docs-src/pages/blog/rethinking-reactivity.md

 ## A Thin Layer You Can Use Today

 While native signals are still being standardized, you can use this model right now.
-Libraries like **Cause & Effect** (which powers El Truco) implement the same contract with near-zero overhead and an almost identical API.
+Libraries like **Cause & Effect** (which powers Le Truc) implement the same contract with near-zero overhead and an almost identical API.

-In the next article, we'll dive into **how El Truco implements reactivity** – not with a big framework, but with a minimal toolkit that:
+In the next article, we'll dive into **how Le Truc implements reactivity** – not with a big framework, but with a minimal toolkit that:

 - Tracks dependencies,
 - Updates only what changed,